Papillocithara hebes

 Papillocithara hebes is a species of sea snail in the family Mangeliidae.
+P. hebes earns its name from the Latin word hebes meaning blunt, due to its distinctive blunt Protoconch.

 Description

 The length of the shell attains 13.5 mm, its diameter 5 mm.

 Distribution

-This marine species can be found in Southern Africa and Mozambique.
+This marine species can be found in Southern Africa and Mozambique, at depths ranging from 250-410 meters.